 Caring for Their Teeth

 Orthodontic work can be a lot to deal with for anyone, but especially for a young child who may not fully understand their long term needs.
 It’s important to instill diligent oral hygiene practices in young children from an early age, and even more vital to make sure they’re keeping up with their routine while wearing braces or an expander!
-Brushing twice daily and flossing will help keep your child’s mouth healthy and their teeth strong while they undergo orthodontic treatment so their pearly whites will be ready to show off when treatment is over.
+Brushing twice daily, flossing and visiting your dedicated dentist in Palatine Il will help keep your child’s mouth healthy and their teeth strong while they undergo orthodontic treatment so their pearly whites will be ready to show off when treatment is over.

 Orthodontic work can be helpful at any age!
 If you’re concerned about how your young child’s teeth are coming in, or if you would simply like to schedule a routine checkup, please give our dentist in Palatine, IL a call at Meadows Dental Care to schedule an appointment today!